Key Performance Measures for Schooling in Australia

 - KPMs 1(b) and 1(c): Please see notes and caveats to the Student attendance dataset.

 - KPMs 1(b) and 1(c): Student attendance in 2020 was seriously affected by the COVID-19 pandemic.
 Because of the different arrangements for schooling across the country that were put in place in response to health advice, attendance data was not consistent across states and territories.
-As a result, KPMs 1(b) and 1(c) are not published for 2020.
+As a result, KPMs 1(b) and 1(c) were not published for 2020, and no comparison of these KPMs between 2020 and 2021 is possible.
+For this reason, the short-term change for 2021 is shown as N/A.

 - KPM 1(b): For 2014-2017, NSW government school data was not collected on a comparable basis with other states and territories.
 Therefore, comparisons with other jurisdictions should be made with caution for these years.